-The total number of Shares subject to the Pre-IPO Share Option Scheme is 6,303,566, representing 6% of the aggregate of the Shares in issue on the Adoption Date assuming conversion of the Series A Preferred Shares, and approximately 5.02% of the issued share capital of the Company immediately upon the completion of the Global Offering but excluding any Shares which may be issued upon the exercise of the options granted or to be granted under the Pre-IPO Share Option Scheme or the Post-IPO Share Option Scheme and any Shares which may be issued pursuant to the RSU Scheme.
+The total number of Shares subject to the Pre- $[\bullet]$ Share Option Scheme is 6,303,566, representing 6% of the aggregate of the Shares in issue on the Adoption Date assuming conversion of the Series A Preferred Shares.

-The total number of Shares subject to the Pre-IPO Share Option Scheme may be adjusted upon the occurrence of any alteration in the capital structure of the Company as provided by the paragraph (i) below.
+The total number of Shares subject to the $Pre-[\bullet]$ Share Option Scheme may be adjusted upon the occurrence of any alteration in the capital structure of the Company as provided by the paragraph (i) below.